h2oai/tutorials/Driverless AI/time-series-recipe-retail-sales-forecasting/time-series-recipe-retail-sales-forecasting.md

   - **Time**
   - **Interpretability**

-Below are high-level descriptions of the Driverless AI settings that we will update for this time series tutorial.
+Below are high-level descriptions of the Driverless AI settings that we will update for this time series self-paced course.
 To learn more about each scorer, see the **Deeper Dive and Resources** at the end of this task.

 **Test Dataset**